Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Background

 \section{Background}

-Vector Symbolic Architectures (VSAs), also known as Hyperdimensional Computing, assume entities or data structures can be represented as random points in a high-dimensional space.
-Owing to the concentration of measure phenomenon~\citep{ledoux2001concentration,kanerva2009hyperdimensional}, exponentially many distinct concepts can be encoded as nearly orthogonal random vectors.
-A codebook $\Phi$ maps a predefined set $N$ of concepts to their hypervectors, while orthogonality and simple hypervector operations allow composition into more complex concepts. \paragraph{VSA codebook.} We adopt the Multiply-Add-Permute architecture (MAP-Bipolar, MAP-B) from VSAs~\citep{schlegel2022comparison, gayler1998multiplicative}, using bipolar hypervectors in ${-1,1}^D$.
+Vector Symbolic Architectures (VSAs)\footnote{Also known as \emph{Hyperdimensional Computing}.} are a computational framework~\citep{ schlegel2022comparison} inspired by cognitive science, increasingly used to map neural representations to human-readable symbols~\citep{hawkins2021thousand, piantadosi2024concepts}.
+It has been used for diverse tasks ranging from visual problems such as multi-attribute digit recognition~\citep{frady2020resonator} and Raven’s progressive matrices~\citep{hersche2023neuro} to mechanistic interpretability of language models~\citep{knittel2024gpt}.
+This symbolic framework is grounded in the core assumption that individual entities or data structures can be represented as random points in a high-dimensional vector space.
+Leveraging the concentration of measure phenomenon~\citep{kanerva2009hyperdimensional, ledoux2001concentration}, this framework enables the representation of an exponentially large number of distinct concepts using random vectors (a codebook of concepts), nearly orthogonal to each other with high probability.
+A codebook $\Phi$ maps predefined concepts to hypervectors, which can then be composed into complex representations using orthogonality and hypervector operations. \paragraph{VSA codebook.} We adopt the Multiply-Add-Permute architecture (MAP-Bipolar, MAP-B) from VSAs~\citep{schlegel2022comparison, gayler1998multiplicative}, using bipolar hypervectors in ${-1,1}^D$.
 Dimensionality $D$, typically $10^2$–$10^4$, depends on the number of concepts~\citep{kanerva1988sparse} and representation complexity.
 MAP-B can theoretically encode $2^D$ orthogonal, independent elements~\citep{schlegel2022comparison}.
 Its codebook $\Phi \in {-1,1}^{n_{c} \times D}$ stores $n_c$ atomic concepts as bipolar random vectors, generated deterministically from seeds to ensure orthogonality and independence.
-Each vector is associated with a concept, and $\Phi$ enables evaluation of representations by comparing them with known vectors.
+Each vector is associated with a concept, and $\Phi$ enables the evaluation of representations by comparing them with known vectors.
 Since MAP-B operates in the bipolar domain, cosine similarity is used~\citep{schlegel2022comparison}.